taylor-cz/MsgLogger/README.md

 Components:

-Utility    - an utility used to synchronously request diagnostic info from remote nodes
+Utility    - an diagnosticCollector used to synchronously request diagnostic info from remote nodes
-             which hostname contains a substring given as an argument to the utility.
+             which hostname contains a substring given as an argument to the diagnosticCollector.

 TestApp    - a multithreaded application simulating multiple remote nodes to obtain diagnostic
              information from.